Four Ways to Avoid Cascading Failures on a CDN

 For example, in a single system, using Linux control groups allows us to logically wall off critical processes and guarantee that any issues from less important, internal-facing utilities don’t interfere with delivering the best possible performance for our customers.

 At a global level, we use DNS to select regional collections of PoPs to serve a given request, and then anycast to select the closest PoP.
 Initially, we did this for performance reasons — to address some of the inherent limitations of purely anycast-based request routing and to ensure that requests are routed to aPoP with an acceptable round-trip time.
 This approach also keeps traffic regionalized — that is, making sure that if PoPs start to enter a degraded state in Europe, PoPs in Africa don’t jump in and try to compensate.

 In reality, many containment techniques, including the ones just mentioned, are layered together to make it exceedingly unlikely that a cascading failure will spread.

 The goal of every CDN provider should be to create resilient systems that maximize performance and minimize liabilities.
 Fortunately, implementing established best practices while also constantly looking for ways to develop new ones can help even the largest CDNs like ours stay strong.

-Want to discover how our Edgecast CDN’s new agile management toolset puts the power and control at your fingertips?
-Come see us at Velocity Booth #801 and schedule a meeting with us.
+Visit our website to discover how our Edgecast CDN’s new agile management toolset puts the power and control and your fingertips.